copycat114/joycontester/README.md

 # Joy-Con Tester
 Test Bluetooth connected Joy-Con controllers through the web browser.

-Works in Chrome.
+Works in Google Chrome and Mozilla Firefox.

-Does not currently work in Mozilla Firefox, and Internet explorer.
+Does not, nor will it ever, work in Internet explorer.